coleifer/walrus/docs/autocomplete.rst

 Provide suggestions based on partial string search.
 Walrus' autocomplete library is based on the implementation from `redis-completion <https://github.com/coleifer/redis-completion>`_.

+.. note:: The walrus implementation of autocomplete relies on the ``HSCAN`` command and therefore requires Redis >= 2.8.0.

 Overview
 --------